Pantex Orientation

 Some notes about IBEW meetings

-• Members must show paid up dues receipt to attend
+• Members may be required to show a paid-up dues receipt to attend.

-• Any member may speak when asked for comments, but must be recognized by the President first
+• Any member may speak when asked for comments but must be recognized by the President or presiding officer first.

-• Try to keep comments on topic and avoid repeating what others have said
+• Members should keep comments on topic and avoid repeating what others have said.

-• Votes may be done by show of hands, standing, or secret ballot
+• Voting may be conducted by show of hands, standing vote, roll call, or secret ballot when required.

 Membership Dues